waldo-vision/waldo/docs/src/pages/en/working-in-monorepo.md

 Inside the `packages` directory is code that is reused between many of the different apps.
 You can consider these packages to be shared utilities if it helps you conceptualize it.

+## Breaking Change Guide

+If your pull request contains a breaking change you must specify what the breaking change is and add it to the changelog for the current version.

 ## Useful Commands

 ### Turbo